He commands what only He can do — and the command is the means by which He does it.

 The infant cannot speak.
 It has no language, no neural pathways for speech, no concept that sounds can be arranged into words.
 Broca's area is still being wired.
 The larynx is not developed for consonants.
 In every meaningful neurological sense, the infant is unable to comply with the command it is being given.

 And yet the mother speaks.
 She says "mama" a thousand times — ten thousand — not because she believes the infant can already speak, but because her speaking is the mechanism by which the infant will come to speak.
 Linguists have a name for this.
-They call it the Language Acquisition Process: the child's brain does not generate speech out of its own resources.
+They call it language acquisition: the child's brain does not generate speech out of its own resources.
 It receives speech from outside, and the receiving is the wiring.
-Neuroplasticity research at MIT has shown that infants deprived of spoken language in the first eighteen months of life sustain permanent linguistic damage.
-The deficit is not in the child's will.
-It is in the absence of the voice.
+The rare and tragic cases of children who reached adolescence having scarcely been spoken to make the point in reverse — starved of the voice long enough, they could never fully learn to speak at all.
+The deficit was not in the child's will.
+It was in the absence of the voice.
 The voice is how the capacity to respond to the voice is created.

 No parent has ever credited the infant for learning to talk.
 They credit the voice that entered the child's world and restructured it from the inside out.